-MoDOT had 68 backing incidents in the first three quarters of 2021.
-This is a 3% decrease in backing incidents from the same time last year.
+MoDOT had 81 backing incidents in 2021.
+This was a 6% decrease in backing incidents from 2020.
 Backing incidents can cause property damage, injuries and death.
 Improvement strategies include parking to avoid backing, good planning, always using a spotter, doing a thorough circle check of the area and the implantation of Geotab devices in all snow vehicles to assist with data collection.

-There were 84 employees who received medical attention for slips, trips and falls during the first three quarters of 2021, which is a 2% increase from the first three quarters of 2020.
+There were 99 employees who received medical attention for slips, trips and falls during 2021, which is a 3% decrease from 2020.
 Improvement strategies include being aware of surroundings, keeping work areas organized, looking out for each other by pointing out hazards on the job that may be hidden and wearing the proper personal protection equipment for conditions.

-During the first three quarters of 2021, 77 MoDOT employees received medical attention for sprains and strains.
-This is a 22% increase from the same quarters last year.
+During 2021, 99 MoDOT employees received medical attention for sprains and strains.
+This is a 9% increase from 2020.
 Improvement strategies include implementation of a statewide stretch and flex program, asking for help when lifting and using proper lifting technique like those taught during Gear Up.